bizbudding/wpforms-memberships/README.md

 1. You don't need to add fields to the form since the logged in user will be added to the membership plan.
 1. If you only want a button, add a Hidden Field and set the default value to the current Post/Page URL.
 1. Configure notifications and form redirect as needed.

+## Current Limitations
+The main "gotcha" in the current flow is when a user already has an account, but is not logged in.
+They may try to fill out the main user registration form and get a notice/error that the user already exists.
+There is not currently a built in way to get that user to a login form (or other) form to help the flow along.
+If you have any ideas how to improve/solve this scenario, please [open an issue here](https://github.com/bizbudding/wpforms-memberships/issues).